Experts In This Article

 Fees Set by a Judge

-In some cases, under Florida statutes, a judge sets attorney fees.
-As in other situations, the amount varies widely depending on the circumstances.
-The judge considers the time the attorney put into the case, the subject matter of the case and complexity of the issues, the legal skill required, and the results.
-In addition, the judge looks at the fees local attorneys typically charge for comparable services.
+In addition, the judge will look at the fees local attorneys typically charge for comparable services.
 Even in these situations, the attorney and client can agree to a fee arrangement in writing, which the judge can approve.
 In some cases, the judge will order the losing party to pay the winning party’s attorney’s fees.

 Unfortunately, attorney’s fees are not standardized and can range widely from one firm to another and among states.
 Lawyers practicing in small towns or rural areas tend to charge less than those practicing in major metropolitan areas.
 Also, if a lawyer often represents high-profile clients, they may bill at a higher hourly rate than other attorneys in the same legal community.
 When determining hourly fees, a lawyer may consider the difficulty of a particular legal task and the amount of time they anticipate it will require.